LabMobi/TalTech-WebPortal-React/README.md

   - `navigation`: This module handles the navigation logic within the application.
   - `helpers`: This folder contains utility functions and helper modules that are used across the application..
   - `constants`: Folder to store any kind of constants and enums.
+  - `hooks`: This folder contains custom React hooks used to enhance component functionality.

 # Getting Started with Create React App